Periodic Hypersurfaces and Lee-Yang Polynomials: Preliminaries and results

-for every Schwartz function $f$. \end{Def} Our proof is based on a recent characterization of all one-dimensional FQs in terms of Lee--Yang polynomials due to Kurasov and Sarnak \cite{kurasovsarnak}, Olevskii and Ulanovskii \cite{olevskii2020fourier}, and the first author together with Cohen and Vinzant \cite{AlonCohenVinzant}.
+Our proof is based on a recent characterization of all one-dimensional FQs in terms of Lee--Yang polynomials due to Kurasov and Sarnak \cite{kurasovsarnak}, Olevskii and Ulanovskii \cite{olevskii2020fourier}, and the first author together with Cohen and Vinzant \cite{AlonCohenVinzant}. \begin{Def}[Fourier quasicrystal] A multiset $\Lambda\subset\R^n$ is called a \emph{Fourier quasicrystal (FQ)} if $\Lambda$ is locally finite and there exists a locally finite set $S(\Lambda)\subset\R$, called the \emph{spectrum of $\Lambda$}, with non-zero complex coefficients $\left(c_{\xi}\right)_{\xi\in S(\Lambda)}$, such that